sage905/final/docs/Server-Guide.md

 ## 4. Five concepts that explain everything

-**1. Containers (Podman).** Every app runs in its own Podman container.
+**1. Containers (Docker).** Every app runs in its own Docker container.
 Each app's container is defined by a `docker-compose.yml` file in its `/srv/<app>` folder.
-You start, stop, update, and inspect apps with `podman` and `podman-compose` commands — covered in Section 6.
+You start, stop, update, and inspect apps with `docker` and `docker compose` commands — covered in Section 6.

 **2. Caddy, the front door.** Only Caddy is exposed to the web (ports 80/443).
 It reads `/srv/caddy/Caddyfile`, which lists every web address and which app it